vorakl/composingprograms.com/char_converter/README.md

 ![The system's diagram](char-converter.png)

-It allows to set a value of any connector and get a calculated result on all other connectors by propagating updates using the massage passing approach.
+It allows to set a value of any connector and get a calculated result on all other connectors by propagating updates using the message passing approach.